Jarno458/Archipelago/worlds/satisfactory/docs/en_Satisfactory.md

 ## What is EnergyLink?

-TODO not fully implemented

 EnergyLink is an energy storage supported by certain games that is shared across all worlds in a multiworld.
-In Satisfactory, if enabled in the player settings, Archipelago Portal buildings can be crafted and placed, which allow depositing excess energy and supplementing energy deficits, much like [Power Storage](https://satisfactory.wiki.gg/wiki/Power_Storage) buildings.
+In Satisfactory, if enabled in the player settings, all base-game Power Storage buildings will act as Energy Link interfaces.
+They will deposit surplus produced energy and draw energy from the shared storage when needed.

+Just like the base game, there is no limit to the discharge/draw rate of one building, and each Power Storage provides TODO MW of charging throughput.
-Each placed EnergyLink Bridge provides TODO MW of throughput.
-The shared storage has unlimited capacity, but TODO% of energy is lost during depositing, and a conversion ratio of TODO is applied when sending energy across different games (ex.
-Satisfactory to Factorio).
-The amount of energy currently in the shared storage is displayed in the Archipelago client.
+The shared storage has unlimited capacity, but TODO% of energy is lost during depositing.
+The amount of energy currently in the shared storage is displayed in the Archipelago client and appears in the Power Storage building UI.
-It can also be queried by typing `/TODO` in-game.

 ## What is the Archipelago Portal?

-TODO not implemented

-The Archipelago Portal is a building that allows players to transfer items between multiple Satisfactory worlds.
+The Archipelago Portal is a building that serves multiple purposes:

+- Collecting received "Resource Bundle"-type items.
+- Transfering items within your Satisfactory world
+- Transfering items between multiple Satisfactory worlds
+- Gifting items to other games that support the Archipelago Gifting system.

+The building requires power to operate.
+You can build multiple portals or use faster belts to increase their bandwith.
+However, they have no filtering capabilities, so you must deal with this problem

 ## What is a Trap?

 You can optionally enable that some Traps be mixed into the item pool.
-Traps are items will instantly trigger some sort of surprise on the player when received.
+Traps are items that will instantly trigger some sort of surprise on the player when received.
 Their severity varies from annoyance to killing the player.
 A few traps are included in the default options.